ToF-/Domain/README.md

                             ((",",r):_) -> return (",",r)
                             _           -> []
 ```

-`readsPrec` is chaining computations on the list monad: it first reads a `Category`, then a comma (discarding it), then a `Double` value.
+`This` `readsPrec` is a bit more complicated: it is chaining computations on the list monad, reading first a `Category`, then a comma (and discarding it), then a `Double` value.
 Chaining these three parsers ensures that the evaluation will result in an empty list as soon as one of the three parsers returns an empty list.

+☞ /(To illustrate the effect of failure in a chain of list actions try this expression in ghci:/
+`[1,2,3] >>= \n -> [n,n*10,n*100] >>= \m -> [m*m,m*m*m]`
+/then try it again, replacing any of the three lists by the empty list.)/

+We can try our transaction parser on ghci:

 ```
 > read "Foo, 42" :: Transaction ⏎